 4. Validate model

+The completed model is then tested by running a large number of iterations.
 This allows us to check that the model is robust with no data input errors or false logic.
 Any errors should be corrected before we go any further.

 5. Run model with and without risk responses